-The most abundant cell type in the lung interstitium is the fibroblast.
-These fibroblasts resemble ordinary fibroblasts, but also possess some distinguishing features such as long, branching processes and gap junctions.
-Pulmonary fibroblasts function to produce type III collagen, elastin, and proteoglycans of the extracellular matrix of the alveolar septa.
-They play an important role in the repair and remodeling processes following tissue damage.
-The controlled accumulation of fibroblasts to sites of inflammation is crucial to effective tissue repair after injury [1].
-An inadequate or an excessive accumulation of fibroblasts can result in abnormal tissue function.
-For example, excess proliferation of fibroblasts contributes to adventitial thickening observed during the development of hypoxia-induced pulmonary hypertension [2].
+The most abundant cell type in lung interstitium is fibroblasts.
+They resemble ordinary fibroblasts but have some distinguishing features, such as long branching processes and gap junctions.
+HPF main function is to produce type III collagen, elastin, and proteoglycans of the extracellular matrix of the alveolar septa.
+Pulmonary fibroblasts (PF) play an important role in the repair and remodeling processes following injury.
+The controlled accumulation of fibroblasts to sites of inflammation is crucial for effective tissue repair after injury [1].
+Either inadequate or excessive accumulation of fibroblasts can result in abnormal tissue function.
+For example, the excess proliferation of fibroblasts contributes to the adventitial thickening observed during the development of hypoxia-induced pulmonary hypertension [2].

-RPF from ScienCell Research Laboratories are isolated from postnatal day 2 rat lung.
-RPF are cryopreserved at P0 and delivered frozen.
-Each vial contains >5 x 105 cells in 1 ml volume.
-RPF are characterized by fibroblast morphology.
-RPF are negative for mycoplasma, bacteria, yeast, and fungi.
-HPF are guaranteed to further expand for 5 population doublings under the conditions provided by ScienCell Research Laboratories.
+HPF from ScienCell Research Laboratories are isolated from human lung tissue.
+HPF are cryopreserved at P0 and delivered frozen.
+Each vial contains >5 x 10 cells in 1 ml volume.
+HPF are characterized by immunofluorescence with antibody specific to fibronectin.
+HPF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HPF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.